mashupbots/socko/socko-docs/docs/guides/dynamic-content.markdown

 ### Callbacks <a class="blank" id="WebSocketCallbacks">&nbsp;</a>

-As part of `authorise()`, you are able to supply callback functions:
+As part of `authorize()`, you are able to supply callback functions:

  - `onComplete`: called when the handshake completes
  - `onClose`: called when the web socket connection is closed